 Home Page

-Royalty.nu > World Royalty > European Royalty > Spain > Spanish Royal News · Books About Spanish Royalty Help & FAQs
+Royalty.nu > World Royalty > European Royalty > Spain > Books About Spanish Royalty Help & FAQs

 Royalty in Spain

 Spain's King Juan Carlos ascended the throne in 1975.
 His wife, Queen Sofia, was born a Greek princess.
-Married since 1962, they have two daughters, Infanta Elena and Infanta Cristina, and a son, Felipe, Prince of Asturias, who is the heir to the throne.
+Married in 1962, they had two daughters, Infanta Elena and Infanta Cristina, and a son, Felipe.

 Prince Felipe married former television journalist Letizia Ortiz Rocasolano in 2004.
 Their first child, a girl named Leonor, was born in October 2005.
 Their second child, Sofía, was born in April 2007.